Oral Surgery Post-Operative Instructions

 IMMEDIATELY AFTER SURGERY.
-Patients who received sedation should return home from the office immediately upon discharge, and lie down with the head elevated until all the effects of the sedation have disappeared.
+Patients who received sedation should return home from the office immediately upon discharge and lie down with their head elevated until all the effects of the sedation have disappeared.
 Anesthetic effects vary by individual, and you may feel drowsy for a short period of time or for several hours.
-You should not operate any mechanical equipment or drive a motor vehicle for at least 12 hours or longer if you feel any residual effect from the sedation.
+You should not operate any mechanical equipment or drive a motor vehicle for at least 24 hours or longer if you feel any residual effect from the sedation.

 NEXT DAY (DAY 2):

 Start rinsing your mouth every 2-3 hours with a warm salt-water rinse of 1/2 teaspoon of salt mixed with 8 ounces (1 cup) of warm water).
 Continue to rinse your mouth with warm salt water every 2-3 hours for several days.
 Continue rinsing with warm salt water 3-4 times a day for the next 2 weeks.
 You may start normal tooth brushing the day after the surgery or after bleeding is controlled.
 Be careful to avoid the surgical site when brushing your teeth.